Electronic Health Record Plain Language Description and List of Repositories that are Accessible by the Electronic Health Record

 • Protect the integrity, security and confidentiality of the personal health information accessible by means of the electronic health record.

-Safeguards include the use of tools (both technological and physical) such as security software and encryption protocols, firewalls, locks and other access controls, including, but not limited to, the following:
+Safeguards include the use of tools (both technological and physical) such as security software and encryption protocols, firewalls, locks and other access controls, and administrative processes including, but not limited to, the following:

 • Appointment of a Chief Privacy Officer who has been delegated with accountability for the privacy program;